 Thomas Kash, Ph.D

 Tom received his BS in chemistry from SUNY ESF at Syracuse, then following graduation, worked briefly in the Medical Department at Brookhaven National Labs.
 He then moved to Manhattan for graduate school (Weill Medical College at Cornell University) and earned his PhD in Neuroscience working on GABA-A receptor structure/function in Neil Harrison’s lab.
 At this point, Tom felt like he spent too much time up north, so moved down to the Winder Lab at Vanderbilt University in Nashville, TN.
 While a post-doc, Tom’s work focused on examining the impact of alcohol and neuropeptide signaling on synaptic function in the amygdala.
 In 2009, Tom moved to UNC to start his own lab.
-Tom lives in the rural buffer between Chapel Hill and Durham with his wife, daughter, 1 dog, more goats than one would need, 2 llamas and 7 chickens.
+Tom lives in the rural buffer between Chapel Hill and Durham with his wife, daughter, son and many other animals.

 Andrew Hardaway, ph.d